This is an evaluation of an pilot developed by the Metropolitan Police Service (MPS) and partners to divert women from the criminal justice system.

 Evaluation methodology overview

-Performance metrics provides regular core metrics (e.g. service usage and throughput, and client details and demographics) enabling general service monitoring and ensures an active feedback loop for programme management and governance.
+Performance metrics provides regular core metrics (for example, service usage and throughput, and client details and demographics) enabling general service monitoring and ensures an active feedback loop for programme management and governance.
 Case level information will be required for all women on the scheme.

-Impact evaluation provides a robust empirical assessment of the programme in achieving the core aim of reducing offending (e.g. leading short-term impact measures of arrest and charge data), in addition to longer-term reconviction data (e.g. proven re-offending, severity, speed, frequency).
+Impact evaluation provides a robust empirical assessment of the programme in achieving the core aim of reducing offending (for example, leading short-term impact measures of arrest and charge data), in addition to longer-term reconviction data (for example, proven re-offending, severity, speed, frequency).

 Process learning generates in-depth understanding of processes underpinning service delivery, including learning from mobilisation to inform design of future operating models and implementation.